LibrariesHacked/england-librarydata/library-db.md

 order by r.authority, r.library;
 ```

-There are some decisions to be made about cleaning up the data from the raw library details into a new one.
+There are some decisions to be made about cleaning up the data.
 For library types there are the following in the dataset:

 | Library type | Count | Description |
 | ------------ | ----- | ----------- |